dwinney/iterateKT/README.md

 The driving term, $P_{n-1}(s)$, parameterizes the left-hand cuts associated with the production of the 3-body system.
 This function should therefore not contain right-hand cuts and is bounded by $s^{n-1}$.
 Traditionally, this is simply a polynomial of order $n-1$ but the code allows arbitrary functions to incorporate production effects.

 Note that convergence of the KT equations is not guaranteed!
-This may depend on the number of isobars, number of subtractions, and quantum numbers considered.
+This may depend on the number of isobars, number of subtractions, masses and quantum numbers considered.

 ##  INSTALLATION